Read Time : 1 Minutes

 The legislation that governs the installation of heat recovery systems is in many cases the same as that which governs conventional heating technologies.
 Nonetheless, as the British government strengthens its commitments to carbon reduction, there are certain pieces of legislation that are particularly applicable to heat recovery technology.

-A combined heat recovery and ventilation systems is a good way to reduce a building’s Dwelling Emission Rate (DER), which forms part of a new energy efficiency rating introduced under the Code for Sustainable Homes (CSH).
+A combined heat recovery and ventilation system is a good way to reduce a building’s Dwelling Emission Rate (DER), which forms part of the Standard Assessment Procedure (SAP) used to demonstrate compliance with Building Regulations.